github/training-kit/paths/electron/starting-with-electron/07-add-to-css.md

   nav: "create-an-app-in-electron"
 main-content: |

   Just like with the `src/index.html` file, now we will copy the contents for the CSS.
+[Here's an example of a commit doing just that](https://github.com/githubteacher/electron-app/commit/70832b7d1c6cac01ed4e2b2dbfe10e1fad8b398d).

   ![gif of following the directions below](../../images/gifs/electron/electron1-add-css.gif)